This article was updated September 2023.

 Several components work within the sensing system, enabling it to detect how much fuel is in a tank, including the float switch, a variable resistor, and a wiper.
-The sensor system is relatively simple compared to other sensors currently produced, although newer sensor systems can also utilize microprocessors for faster and more accurate measurements.
+The fuel level sensor system is relatively simple compared to other sensors currently produced, although newer fuel sensor systems utilize microprocessors.

 Aircraft Fuel Level Sensors

-References and Further Reading:
+References and Further Reading